-Understanding the way to learning how to do panoramic photography is one of the most exciting and fun things in photography.
+Learning how to do panoramic photography is exciting and fun.
 You can create thousands of photos that look beautiful on your wall or home office.
-It’s not only a great way to practice the way you look at photography in general, but a great way to master your landscape photography skills as well.
+It’s not only a great way to practice the way you look at photography in general but a great way to master your landscape photography skills as well.

-Let’s start with why panoramas were “invented”.
+Let’s start with why panoramas were invented.
 Software businesses knew that the scene was bigger than what our cameras could record.
-So they created a process called “stitching”.
-Stitching is a term used to describe taking a series of photos side by side and merging them together to create one single, long and wide photo.
+So they created a process called stitching.
+Stitching is a term used to describe taking a series of photos side by side and merging them together to create one single, long, wide photo.

 Camera Positioning for Panoramas

-There’s one thing to make panoramas, and another thing to actually take them.
-There is a particular way to shoot panoramic shots and it’s less difficult than you are probably thinking.
-Okay, so let’s start.
+It’s one thing to make panoramas and another thing to actually take them.
+There is a particular way to shoot panoramic shots and it’s less difficult than you’re probably thinking.

 Let’s start with photographing a landscape shot.
 Choose the scene you want to photograph.
 Make sure your landscape has nice lighting and there are no strong shadows across your scene, it will make it a lot easier to stitch if you have a clear and open scene.

-Set your digital camera up on a tripod.
-Keep the digital camera securely fastened and able to move about from left to right or right to left only.
+Set your camera up on a tripod.
+Keep it securely fastened and able to move about from left to right or right to left only.
 It’s crucial that you allow the tripod to move horizontally.
-If your tripod slips downwards as you are taking the picture you make risk having your photo blurry and the software will be unable to stitch correctly.
+If your tripod slips downward as you’re taking the picture you make risk having your photo blurry, and the software will be unable to stitch correctly.

 Don’t shoot into the sun.
 Have the sun behind you.
-It is better to shoot at the end of the day, or the start of the day.
-The light is nicer, softer and so much more gentle at the start and end of the day.
-The colours are deeper too.
+It’s better to shoot at the end of the day or the start of the day.
+The light is softer and so much more gentle at the start and end of the day.
+The colors are deeper too.

 Creating Panoramic Photos

-Choose manual setting and place the camera in the direction of the part of the scene you want to expose properly.
-Now keep the digital camera on those modes the whole time.
-Let’s say you have the camera at 1/250th of a second and F20, 100 ISO.
+Choose manual mode and place the camera in the direction of the part of the scene you want to expose properly.
+Now keep the camera on those settings the whole time.
+Let’s say you have the camera at 1/250 of a second, f/20, and ISO 100.
 You’ve decided that you want a certain part of the picture to be well exposed and these settings will do it.
-That’s good, keep them that way and don’t change the settings at all.
+That’s good; keep them that way and don’t change the settings at all.

-Once you have chosen your settings, now take a succession of photos, one after the other.
+Once you’ve chosen your settings, now take a succession of photos, one after the other.
 Turn the camera from left to right, for example.
 Make sure you leave a section of the scene as overlap.
 Your stitching software needs to overlap something.

 What Kinds of Things Can You Make a Panorama From?

-Fast moving subjects may not work- depending on the light.
+Fast moving subjects may not work, depending on the light.
 Begin with motionless subjects.
-Landscapes with a nothing but blue sky and a mountain range are good subjects to begin with.
+Landscapes with nothing but blue sky and a mountain range are good subjects to begin with.
 Nothing is fast moving so the software should not have any concern stitching your scene together.
 Let me explain.

-If you are shooting with a shutter speed of /125th of a second and the subjects is fast moving, like water for example, then you may not have a fast enough shutter speed for the motion of the camera and the water.
-In one photo the water will be at the top of the rock and the next photo the water will be half way down the rock.
+If you’re shooting with a shutter speed of /125 of a second and the subject is fast moving, like water for example, then you may not have a fast enough shutter speed for the motion of the camera and the water.
+In one photo the water will be at the top of the rock and the next photo the water will be halfway down the rock.

 When the software tries to stitch two irregularities together it will not be able to form a complete picture.
 You must always keep the shot without movement so the software can stitch the image in exactly the same spot.
 It will then make photo 1 the same as photo 2.
 There will be no difficulties and the two photos will come together nicely.

 There are heaps of ways to make your photos wide and big.
 Mountain ranges are not the only types of things that look good as panoramas.
-Once you have mastered the shutter speed and speed of motion for photographing a series of pictures, why not attempt a waterfall.
-Once you have mastered this method of panorama taking, you can work to produce panoramas in any direction.
-Not only do horizontal panoramas work but so do squares (tiles- two at the upper section of the photo and two at the bottom of your image), and so do vertical scenes.
+Once you’ve mastered the shutter speed and speed of motion for photographing a series of pictures, why not attempt a waterfall?
+Not only do horizontal panoramas work but so do squares (tiles–two at the upper section of the photo and two at the bottom of your image) and vertical scenes.

 Stitching Your Photos into a Panorama

-Once you have taken a series of shots from left to right, say 5, simply upload the photographs to your computer.
-Open up the Panorama software program.
-Then, once you are in, select the photos you want to work on.
-You will be able to follow the instructions pretty well when you are in the program itself.
+Once you’ve taken a series of shots from left to right, say five, simply upload the photographs to your computer.
+Open up the panorama software program.
+Then select the photos you want to work on.
+You will be able to follow the instructions pretty well when you’re in the program itself.
 If your panorama works well, you should see a big scene.
-It is astonishing to see, for the very first time, that your photos have now become one and you are looking at a big photo- exactly the way you saw it with your own eyes.
+It is astonishing to see, for the very first time, that your photos have now become one and you’re looking at a big photo—exactly the way you saw it with your own eyes.
 It’s a stunning thing to experience.

-Making panoramas is a superb way to not only become skilled at the art of photography but helps you look at scenes in a different way.
-You will have a fresh appreciation and excitement for landscapes especially.
-Don’t just stick with landscapes.
+Making panoramas is a superb way to become skilled at the art of photography, and it helps you look at scenes in a different way.
+You will have a fresh appreciation and excitement for landscapes, especially.
+Don’t just stick with landscapes, though.
 Once you grow more familiar with the progression, try creating photos of trees, water, oceans (remember your light and shutter), roads, and even pathways.

 Everything I have pointed out seems like a landscape scene, but if you do additional shooting you will find you can create a panorama out of just about anything.
 It’s so much fun to do!